Pylons/pyramid/docs/narr/views.rst

 If a view happens to return something to the :mod:`repoze.bfg` :term:`router` which does not implement this interface, BFG will attempt to use an associated :term:`renderer` to construct a response.
-The specific renderer used can be varied by changing the ``renderer`` attribute in the view configuration.
+The associated renderer can be varied for a view by changing the ``renderer`` attribute in the view's configuration.
 See :ref:`views_which_use_a_renderer`.

 .. _views_which_use_a_renderer: